WheteThunger/ModularCarCodeLocks/README.md

-**Modular Car Code Locks** allows players to deploy code locks to Modular Cars.
+**Modular Car Code Locks** allows players to deploy code locks to Modular Cars at the car lift UI or using a command.

-Players can use a command to a deploy a code lock to the car they are aiming at.
-A lock will be consumed from the player's inventory if available, or else a lock will be automatically purchased for the configured price.
+Deploying a code lock to a car will consume a lock from the player's inventory if available, or else a lock will be automatically purchased for the configured price.
 Locks are free for players with additional permission.

+Notes:
-Players that do not have authorization to the car's code lock cannot access any of the car's features.
+- Players that do not have authorization to a car's code lock cannot access any of the car's features.

-Requirements to place a code lock:
-- The player must have the `carcodelocks.use` permission.
-- The player must not be building blocked.
-- By default, the car must be on a lift.
-This is configurable.
-- The car must have a cockpit module (i.e., driver seat).
+- A car must have a cockpit module (i.e., driver seat) to receive a lock.
 The code lock will deploy to the front-most cockpit module if there are multiple.

-Notes:
-- When the cockpit module that the lock is deployed to is removed, such as at a lift or by another plugin, the lock will automatically be moved to another cockpit module.
-If all cockpit modules are removed, the lock is removed as well.
-This behavior is consistent with key locks.
+- If the lock's parent cockpit is removed, the lock is moved to another cockpit module if present, else destroyed.
-- Code locks can be removed by anyone while unlocked.
-Unauthorized players can only remove a car's code lock by removing all cockpit modules.
-That can be blocked with a configuration option to make it imposible for unauthorized players to edit the vehicle or remove the code lock while it's locked.
+- Unauthorized players can remove a car's code lock at a lift via the UI button or by removing all cockpit modules.
+That can be blocked with a configuration option to make it imposible for unauthorized players to edit the vehicle.
+- Removing a code lock from a car via the UI will add the lock to your inventory, unless you have the `carcodelocks.free` permission.
-- If you have both a key lock and code lock on a car, you will need both the key and the code to access the car.
+- If a car has both a key lock and code lock, players will need both the key and the code to access the car.
 This is not recommended.

 ## Commands

 - `carcodelock` (or `ccl`) -- Deploy a code lock to the car you are aiming at.
 You must be within several meters of the car.
 You can also aim at a lift to target the car currently on it.
+  - The player must not be building blocked.
+  - By default, the car must be on a lift.
+This is configurable.

 ## Permissions

+- `carcodelocks.use` -- Allows the player to use the `carcodelocks` command.
-- `carcodelocks.use` -- Allows the player to deploy code locks to cars.
+- `carcodelocks.ui` -- Allows the player to see additional UI buttons to add or remove a code lock from the car they are editing at a lift.
 - `carcodelocks.free` -- Allows the player to deploy code locks to cars without consuming locks or resources from their inventory.

 ## Configuration